gvsafronov/fluidB/README.md

 <!-- FAQ -->
 ## FAQ

-#### This page provides answers to frequently asked questions regarding fluidB.
+#### This page provides answers to frequently asked questions regarding fluidB

 * **What is the main idea of your project?**
 The key idea of our product is that it solves the problems of processing, storing and analyzing a large amount of continuously incoming data, mainly geolocation data.
 It is intended primarily for application software developers and DBAs (Database Administrators).
 Our main goal is to provide the user with a simple yet flexible and functional tool for working with data.

 * **How is your project different from KeyDB?**